Einstein-Maxwell fields as solutions of higher-order theories: Proof for null fields with (section )

-More generally, a similar reasoning reveals that, for $s\le-1$, components with $(b,s)=(-1,s)$ contained in the covariant derivatives of $\cF$ will be linear combinations of terms of the form \be \Lambda_0^{(k+s+1)/2}\eth'^{(-s-1)}\Phi_2 , \ee where $k$ cannot be higher than the order of the covariant derivative in question, $k$ and $s$ have opposite parity and $-k-1\le s\le-1$.
+More generally, a similar reasoning reveals that, for $s\le-1$, components with $(b,s)=(-1,s)$ contained in the covariant derivatives of $\cF$ will be linear combinations of terms of the form \be \Lambda_0^{(k+s+1)/2}\eth'^{(-s-1)}\Phi_2 , \ee where $k$ is the order of the covariant derivative in question, $k$ and $s$ have opposite parity and $-k-1\le s\le-1$.

-Finally, $\Phi_2$ trivially satisfies also~\eqref{b_s_extra}, therefore (as follows from the comments following~\eqref{b_s_extra}) no non-zero components with $(b,s)=(-2,0)$ are possible in covariant derivatives of $\cF$ or $\bar\cF$ of any order.
+Finally, $\phi_{AB}$ does not possess components of b.w.~$-2$, and the components of $\nabla_{CC'}\phi_{AB}$ satisfy~\eqref{b_s_extra} (in addition to \eqref{balanced} and \eqref{b_s_balanced}), therefore (as follows from the comments following~\eqref{b_s_extra}) no non-zero components with $(b,s)=(-2,0)$ are possible in covariant derivatives of $\cF$ or $\bar\cF$ of any order.

 For the sake of definiteness, let us demonstrate explicitly the above results for the first two covariant derivatives of \eqref{F_null_spinor}.
 The first derivative reads, thanks to~\eqref{null_cond4}, \be \nabla_{CC'}\phi_{AB}=o_Ao_Bo_C\big(\bar o_{C'}\!\!\!\!\underbrace{\thorn'}_{(-2,-1)}\!\!\!\!-\bar\iota_{C'}\!\!\!\underbrace{\eth'}_{(-1,-2)}\!\!\!\big)\Phi_2 , \ee while the second derivative is \beqn \nabla_{DD'}\nabla_{CC'}\phi_{AB}=o_Ao_Bo_C\Big\{o_D\big[\bar o_{D'}\bar o_{C'}\underbrace{\left(\thorn'^2-\bar\nu\eth'\right)}_{(-3,-1)}-\left(\bar o_{D'}\bar\iota_{C'}+\bar\iota_{D'}\bar o_{C'}\right)\!\!\underbrace{\thorn'\eth'}_{(-2,-2)}\!\!+\bar\iota_{D'}\bar\iota_{C'}\!\!\underbrace{\eth'^2}_{(-1,-3)}\!\!\big] \nonumber \\ -{}\iota_D\varepsilon_{C'D'}\!\!\!\underbrace{\Lambda_0}_{(-1,-1)}\!\!\!\Big\}\Phi_2 , \eeqn where we have used again \eqref{null_cond4} along with the commutators \eqref{comm_thth'}--\eqref{comm_th'eth}.
 Below each term we have indicated the weights $(b,s)$ of the component it gives rise to (after acting on $\Phi_2$).
 Eqs.~\eqref{1st_der_null} and \eqref{2nd_der_null} show that no components with $(b,s)=(-2,0)$ are present, as proven more in general above, and that components with $(b,s)=(-1,s)$ are in agreement with the general results \eqref{DF-1-1} and \eqref{DF-1s}.